MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Introduction

 To bridge this gap, our work is the first one to focus on building a guardrail tailored for multilingual safety scenarios with reasoning ability.
 We aim to design a robust, reasoning-aware safety guardrail that can effectively moderate harmful prompts across diverse languages and cultural contexts.
-Our contributions can be listed as follows: \\ \begin{itemize} \item We propose an approach which leverages curriculum learning \citep{curriculum-learning} and Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} to train a multilingual guardrail model with reasoning ability and show that it can distinguish safe/unsafe user prompt across various languages. \item We show state-of-the-art performance of our proposed multilingual guardrail on various multilingual safety benchmark over multiple baselines in performance. \item We evaluate the robustness of multilingual guardrails on multilingual variations such as code-switching and sandwich attack. \end{itemize}
+Our contributions can be listed as follows \footnote{Our code is available at \url{https://github.com/yangy96/mrguard}}: \\ \begin{itemize} \item We introduce MrGuard, a multilingual reasoning-enhanced guardrail for prompt moderation that improves performance and robustness across languages.
+Our approach combines curriculum learning \citep{curriculum-learning} with Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} to gradually introduce more culturally diverse variants at the post-training stage. \item We achieve state-of-the-art results on several multilingual safety benchmarks, outperforming all baselines in prompt classification accuracy.
+We further demonstrate MrGuard’s robustness on multilingual variations such as code-switching and sandwich \cite{upadhayay2024sandwich} attacks.
+Our results show that post-training with reasoning abilities significantly improves the robustness and performance of guardrails on multilingual prompt classification. \item We present a comprehensive evaluation of our reasoning‐enhanced guardrail with key metrics such as \textit{cross‐lingual consistency} and \textit{reasoning fidelity} which establishes a strong baseline for future assessments of guardrail reasoning capabilities. \end{itemize}